Do you have an old pair of boots that could use a little love?

 When you polish your shoes, it’s really about the details, so you need a “welt brush.”
 It’s just a small brush that can get into smaller areas like between the upper and sole and around the eyelets.

-As for a polishing rag, we recommend microfiber towels, but you can also recycle old t-shirts or socks to get the job done.
+As for a polishing rag, I recommend microfiber towels, but you can also recycle old t-shirts or socks to get the job done.
 Don’t use anything you might want to wear again because you won’t be able to get the polish stains out.

 Get a cup of warm water ready before you start—this will help distribute the polish evenly and bring out a beautiful shine.